Welcome to the website that describes the most complete archive of medical notes from the Great War in the world.

 Architect's drawing of the Queen's Hospital

-Recent visitors to the Archives...
+Visitors to the Archives...

 "Timewatch" in the archives: John Hayes Fisher (producer/director) Alison Semour (production co-ordinator), Andrew, Michael, David Holmes (sound) Julian Clinkard (camera)

-We have acquired a large number of interesting medical images from WW1 - but would welcome your help!
+I have acquired a large number of interesting medical images from WW1 - but would welcome your help!
 Many postcards were produced for many of the hospitals around the British Isles - military hospitals, Red Cross hospitals and hospital ships in particular - together with images of hospitals in France, Italy and elsewhere.
 We have copies of quite a number of these.
 Of themselves thay are not always very photogenic, but should you possess any such postcards we would be very interested to receive a digital image - or more than one - to add to our archive collection.
-Please do email any images to the Curator.
+Please do email any images to Dr Bamji.

 Images on this site may not be used for any professional or commercial purpose without permission